Orangeliquid/Mass-Shooting-Visualizer/README.md

 ## Getting Started

-1. Verify your current directory in your terminal is in Mass_Shooting_Analysis
+1. Verify your current directory in your terminal is in Mass-Shooting-Visualizer
    - in terminal run:
       ```bash
       uv run streamlit run streamlit_app.py
       ```

-2. Your browser will not open and the web application will be displaying the "Information" Page
+2. Your browser will now open and the web application will be displaying the "Information" Page
    - Here you will find the following information:
      - "Purpose of Project"
      - "Process of Project"